Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Amazingly, some of the best hikes in Taiwan can be found right in and around the capital.
 Here’s my guide to the best hikes in Taipei.
 Several of these are located on Yangmingshan, a semi-dormant volcano right in the city!
 I’ve also written about the best hikes across the island here and here.

-Besides hiking, some other popular outdoor activities in Taiwan are river tracing, riding hot air balloons, whale watching, scuba diving, surfing, and more.
+Besides hiking and cycling, some other popular outdoor activities in Taiwan are river tracing, riding hot air balloons, whale watching, scuba diving, surfing, and more.

 Beaches and Offshore Islands